White House threatens FDA chief’s job over vaccine approval

 The FDA decision — when it comes — will kickstart an unprecedented vaccination campaign needed to eventually defeat the virus, now blamed for nearly 300,000 deaths in the U.S. And the agency’s greenlight of the vaccine was virtually assured after Thursday’s positive vote by agency advisers.

-Typically, the FDA does not publicly comment on the progress or timing of its reviews, which are considered confidential government information.
+In a separate move Friday, Trump administration officials announced the purchase of 100 million additional doses of a different upcoming vaccine from drugmaker Moderna.
+That’s on top of a previous purchase of 100 million doses.
+FDA’s expert advisory panel is scheduled to review that vaccine next Thursday, with a decision soon thereafter.

-The FDA’s review is critical to assuring the safety and effectiveness of a vaccine that will eventually be given to millions of Americans, including highly vulnerable groups like nursing home residents.
+FDA’s review is critical to assuring the safety and effectiveness of vaccine that will eventually be given to millions of Americans, including highly vulnerable groups like nursing home residents.

 The agency’s careful approach is unique around the world in that the FDA actually reanalyzes all company data to verify its accuracy.
 That’s different from the abbreviated process used by the U.K. and other countries, which rely on summary data produced by manufacturers.